Events

 Profile

-Jorge Carlos Fonseca served as President of the Republic of Cabo Verde from 2011 to 2021 for two consecutive terms.
-With a background in law, he earned a master’s degree from the University of Lisbon and held various public roles, including Director of the Immigration Office and Secretary-General of the Ministry of Foreign Affairs from 1975 to 1979, and Minister of Foreign Affairs from 1991 to 1993.
-During his presidency, he focused on legal reform, strengthening democratic governance, and enhancing international relations.
-After leaving office, he founded the “Foundation for the Promotion of Freedom and Democracy Initiatives,” which supports civic engagement and dialogue on democratic values.
-He is also involved in academic and educational activities in the fields of law and human rights, promoting institutional reform and the development of civil society in the region.
+During his presidency, he focused on strengthening the legal system, enhancing democratic governance, and deepening international relations.
+After leaving office, he founded the JCF Freedom and Democracy Initiative, which promotes civic engagement and provides a platform for research and dialogue on democracy.
+He is also actively involved in education in the fields of law and human rights, supporting institutional reform and the development of civil society in the region.

 Donald Kaberuka